Top 15 Things to See in Palma

 My tips for Mallorca

 Santa Catalina used to be an unadorned fishing village.
 Today, with its lively gastronomic scene, it is one of Palma’s trendy districts!
-You’ll also find one of the city’s last remaining windmills here, which once shaped the island.
-You also shouldn’t miss a visit to the Mercat de Santa Catalina, the market hall of the district.
+You will also find one of the city’s last remaining windmills here, which once shaped the island.
+You should also not miss a visit to the Mercat de Santa Catalina, the district’s market hall.

 Read the full article about Santa Catalina here